fernando-romulo-silva/image-converter-service/README.md

 This project use the [allset-java](https://github.com/fernando-romulo-silva/allset-java) parent maven project to use plugins and configurations.

+Please get this project and install it on your repository before continuing.

+## Get extension's project

+This project use the [default-extensions](https://github.com/fernando-romulo-silva/default-extensions) to use plugins configurations (checkstyle-checks.xml, pmd-ruleset.xml, spotbugs-excludes.xml, etc).

-Please get this project before continuing.
+Please get this project and install it on your repository before continuing.

 ## Build application